24th October, 2016

 "Tennis" cartridge, branded by Dick Smith Electronics.
 This features a very

-noticeable graphics element that differs to all the previously known versions
+noticeable graphics element differing to all the previously known versions of

 particular case, yellow/cyan/black.